CDLUC3/ezid-ops-scripts/scripts/retrieve_datacite_records_by_query_client/README.md

-# DataCite Record Retrieval Script
+# DataCite Record Retrieval

-Retrieves DataCite records for specified queries and client IDs, extracts DOIs and their shoulders, and generates statistics files.
+Retrieves DataCite records for specified queries and client IDs, extracts DOIs and their shoulders, generates statistics files, and saves JSON files.

 ## Features